ExplicITConsulting/set-outlooksignatures.com/parameters.en.md

 Outlook 2013 and earlier can't handle these embedded images when composing HTML emails (there is no problem receiving such emails, or when composing RTF or TXT emails).

-When setting EmbedImagesInHtml to `$false`, consider setting the Outlook registry value "Send Pictures With Document" to 1 to ensure that images are sent to the recipient (see https://support.microsoft.com/en-us/topic/inline-images-may-display-as-a-red-x-in-outlook-704ae8b5-b9b6-d784-2bdf-ffd96050dfd6 for details).
+When setting EmbedImagesInHtml to `$false`, consider setting the Outlook registry value '`Send Pictures With Document`' to 1 to ensure that images are sent to the recipient (see https://support.microsoft.com/en-us/topic/inline-images-may-display-as-a-red-x-in-outlook-704ae8b5-b9b6-d784-2bdf-ffd96050dfd6 for details).
 Set-OutlookSignatures does this automatically for the currently logged-in user, but it may be overridden by other scripts or group policies.

 Allowed values: 1, 'true', '$true', 'yes', 0, 'false', '$false', 'no'